Quick answer

 Cons

 Microsoft Edge is the successor to the previously popular Internet Explorer browser.
 Edge is a cross-platform browser created by Microsoft in 2015 and supports all modern versions of Windows, macOS, Linux, Android, and iOS.
-In terms of popularity, Edge is second in the world after Google Chrome.
+In terms of popularity, Edge is third in the world after Google Chrome and Safari.

 Basically, the search function in Edge is not different from that of Google Chrome.

-An exciting and valuable addition to the search capabilities of Edge is the ability to easily search an entire site using Bing.
+An exciting and valuable addition to the search capabilities of Edge is its ability to search an entire site using Bing easily.

 To search an entire website with Microsoft Edge, do the following: